Set author name and comment colour in Keynote on Mac

 If you have a presentation open, all your comments in the presentation switch to the new colour and any new presentations you create using the same author name use the new colour.

-Note: You must add a comment or make a change using the new colour to save it in Keynote preferences.
+Note: You must add a comment or make a change using the new colour to save it in Keynote settings.
 If you close the presentation without making any changes, the author colour reverts back to the previous colour.